 Woodstock: Remembering "3 Days of Peace and Love"

-The world's most famous music festival is celebrating its 50th anniversary
+The world's most famous music festival took place between August 15–18, 1969

 © Wikimedia/Creative Commons/Shutterstock/BrunoPress

-Half a century later the legendary three-day event—widely regarded as one of the most pivotal moments in popular music history—is being remembered for its music, its audience, and what it stood for: all that was good about the counterculture movement.
+More than half a century later, the legendary three-day event—widely regarded as one of the most pivotal moments in popular music history—is being remembered for its music, its audience, and what it stood for: all that was good about the counterculture movement.